QSavvy/Goat-Game-Public-Modes/README.md

 Most of these are <ins>NOT</ins> made to be customized, with alot of poor coding practices and hardcoded values, if you want to go back and change stuff keep in mind that youll probably have to find and change values.

-That being said, if there is any questions you have that are *specific* to these plugins or files, I am more then glad to help you, and you can reach me on Discord: Dingus#1753
+That being said, if there is any questions you have that are *specific* to these modes or files, I am more then glad to help you, and you can reach me on Discord: Dingus#1753